Black Lightning season 3: Critical response

 The third season of Black Lightning has received generally positive reviews from professional critics.
-On the review aggregation website Rotten Tomatoes, the season holds a 100% approval rating, with an average rating of 7.92/10, based on 6 reviews.
+On the review aggregation website Rotten Tomatoes, the season holds an 89% approval rating, with an average rating of 7.92/10, based on 9 reviews.

 Reviewing the premiere for Entertainment Weekly, Christian Holub gave the episode a "B+" grade, writing, "Black Lightning has been able to do a really good job of showcasing real-life racial dynamics and structural inequities through its comic-flavored storytelling.
 And in season 3, the show is aiming directly at our real-life crisis of family separation and putting kids in cages. [...]
 After a bit of a sophomore slump, I'm excited to see where Black Lightning goes from here."
 Nicole Hill of Den of Geek! assigned the premiere episode a rating of 4 out of 5.
 She opined that, "Black Lightning does a good job of playing with these different concepts of power and showing how they interact, overlap, and cancel each other out. [...]
 I hope this season maintains focus and doesn't find itself branching out too far away from its central conflicts.
 If the following episodes consistently operate at this level, this will be an exciting season to watch."
 The A.V.
 Clubs Kyle Fowle gave the premiere a "B+" grade and added that, "The first episode of the third season is just as politically charged as previous episodes, but this time around things feel more relevant, more attuned to this specific time and place.
 Black Lightning has nodded towards real life events before, but this premiere, centered around kids being rounded up, separated from their families, and locked in detention camps with no idea of when they'll get out or what they did wrong, feels particularly pointed."